 While BMI is a fantastic, quick screening tool, it is important to remember that it is not perfect.

-BMI does not distinguish between weight from muscle and weight from fat.
-Because muscle is denser than fat, highly muscular individuals—like athletes or weightlifters—may have a high BMI that categorizes them as overweight or obese, even though their body fat percentage is very low and they are in excellent health.
+The CDC is explicit on this point: BMI "does not distinguish between fat, muscle, and bone mass," and it does not indicate where in the body a person carries fat.
+Because muscle is denser than fat, highly muscular individuals — like athletes or weightlifters — may have a high BMI that categorizes them as overweight or obese, even though their body fat percentage is very low and they are in excellent health.
+The reverse can also happen: someone can sit in the "healthy" range yet carry a high proportion of body fat and low muscle, a pattern sometimes informally called "skinny fat."

 Additionally, BMI does not account for: